chrisi51/tesla-order-status/README.md

 If you want to support me, you can use my link on your next tesla order =) https://ts.la/christian906959

+Or just buy me a coffee => https://www.paypal.com/paypalme/chrisi51

-as this is a fork i have to say thx @ https://github.com/niklaswa/tesla-order-status for the script
+As this is a fork i have to say thx @ https://github.com/niklaswa/tesla-order-status for the initial script

 meet me at https://chat.tesla-order-status-tracker.de